 AS typically isn’t diagnosed until a child is a bit older.
 The first symptom may be a delay in reaching motor skill milestones.
 Other symptoms, such as difficulty socializing and maintaining friendships, become more apparent as the child gets older.

 Both conditions are challenging to diagnose, and neither condition can be diagnosed with a single test or procedure.
-With autism spectrum disorders, a team of specialists must reach an agreement about your child’s condition.
+With autism spectrum disorders, it is recommended that a team of specialists reach agreement about your child’s condition.
 This team may include:

 Neither AS nor ADHD can be cured.
 Treatment focuses on reducing your child’s symptoms and helping them live a happy, well-adjusted life.

 Medication is not commonly used.
 However, doctors may prescribe medication to treat other conditions that occur in children with and without AS.
 These conditions include:

 As a parent, you will see more of your child’s symptoms than a doctor or therapist can in a short appointment.
 You can help your child and your child’s healthcare providers by recording what you see.
 Be sure to note: